Cross-Modal Causal Intervention for Medical Report Generation: Conclusion

-\begin{IEEEbiography} [{ }]{Cheng-Lin Liu}(Fellow, IEEE) received the B.S. degree in electronic engineering from Wuhan University, Wuhan, China, in 1989, the M.E. degree in electronic engineering from the Beijing University of Technology, Beijing, China, in 1992, and the Ph.D. degree in pattern recognition and intelligent control from the Institute of Automation of the Chinese Academy of Sciences, Beijing, in 1995.
-From 1999 to 2004, he was a Research Staff Member and later a Senior Researcher with the Central Research Laboratory, Hitachi Ltd., Tokyo, Japan.
-Since 2005, he has been a Professor with the National Laboratory of Pattern Recognition (NLPR), Institute of Automation of the Chinese Academy of Sciences, where he is currently the Director.
-He has published over 300 technical papers in prestigious journals and conferences.
-His research interests include pattern recognition, image processing, neural networks, machine learning, and especially the applications to character recognition and document analysis.
-He is a fellow of the CAA and IAPR.
-He is an Associate Editor-in-Chief of Pattern Recognition. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Cheng-Lin Liu}(Fellow, IEEE) received the BS, ME, and PhD degrees from Wuhan University, Beijing University of Technology, and the Institute of Automation of Chinese Academy of Sciences, in 1989, 1992 and 1995, respectively.
+He was a postdoctoral fellow with the Korea Advanced Institute of Science and Technology (KAIST) and later with the Tokyo University of Agriculture and Technology from 1996 to 1999.
+From 1999 to 2004, he was a research staff member and later a senior researcher with the Central Research Laboratory, Hitachi, Ltd., Tokyo, Japan.
+Since 2005, he has been a professor with the National Laboratory of Pattern Recognition (NLPR), Institute of Automation of Chinese Academy of Sciences, Beijing, China.
+His research interests include pattern recognition, machine learning, document analysis and recognition.
+He has published more than 400 technical papers in prestigious international journals and conferences.
+He is an associate editor-in-chief of Pattern Recognition Journal and Acta Automatica Sinica and is on the editorial board of several international and domestic journals.
+He is a fellow of the IAPR, the CAA, and CAAI. \end{IEEEbiography}